ronisbr/PrettyTables.jl/docs/src/man/formats.md

 end
 ```

-The following table formats are available:
+The following table formats are available when using the text back-end:

 `unicode` (**Default**)